vladcantor/cv/README.md

     - Azure Active Directory

 #### **Laboratory Information Management System in Mining Industry**
-The goal of the project was to extend the lifecycle of this system by creating a data archiving solution and migrating the frontend from Apache/Adobe Flex to a modern web technology.
+The goal was to extend the lifecycle of this system by creating a data archiving solution and migrating the frontend from Apache/Adobe Flex to modern web technologies.
 This project started in the spring of 2020 and ended in January 2022.

-1. Resposibilities
+1. Responsibilities
     - Propose different technologies and technics based on Client needs.
     - Prototype and Develop a Data Archiving Solution.
 Assess the performance of the system after the archiving solution is in place.
     - Investigate and Prototype the migration of a Rich Data Grid from Apache Flex to Angular, which has a State Machine behind it.
-    - Investigate and prototype the migration of a propriatary Web Framework from Apache Flex to Angular.
+    - Investigate and prototype the migration of a proprietary Web Framework from Apache Flex to Angular.
     - Create documentation and transfer knowledge to other development teams.
     - Mentor members from my team.
     - Create the initial set-up for new initiatives.
+    - Provide high-level estimates for different initiatives.

 1. Technologies
     - Java